dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 As an organization expands their AutoClose capabilities, Dolbey recommends conducting regular audits to ensure the system captures and codes everything correctly.

-## Add Workflow
+## Edit Workflow

 >[!note]Terminology
->Worklist and Workgroup are often used interchangeably when discussing the "buckets" accounts are sorted into.
+>Worklist and Workgroup are often used interchangeably when discussing sorting accounts into "buckets".

-### New Category
+#### New Category

 To add a new category in Workflow Management, click {{%button%}}+Add New Category{{%/button%}} in the top right corner.